We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Multifunctional: Yes

 If you want a flush wire cutter that can access tight spaces and grab small wires, LAOA’s needle-nose pliers and wire cutters have you covered.
-The durable induction hardened, high carbon steel blades and plier jaws don’t just cut and grab wires; they also feature a crimper and a couple of wire stripping slots.
+The durable, induction-hardened, high-carbon steel blades and plier jaws don’t just cut and grip wires; they also feature a crimper and a couple of wire-stripping slots.

-The spring-loaded, comfort-grip handle is comfortable with an anti-slip grip.
+The spring-loaded, comfort-grip handle features an anti-slip grip.
 The primary con is that these wire cutters require a lot of force to achieve an effective crimp.
 Some users have also complained about the locking mechanism.

 Get theLAOA wire cutters at Amazon or Walmart.